 - process and display captured data in a user-centric manner relevant to care providers, patients and their families;

 - establish a network of connected devices by adding devices, and share the collected data in real-time with care providers, patients and their families in order to monitor and ensure compliance with prescribed treatment, provide support to patients, and clarify optimal ongoing treatment options;

 - make care more structured, quantifiable and outcome-driven;

 - enable the collating and retrieval of results, and stratification of patient data to allow for evidence-driven comparison of optimal rehab protocols across a variety of patient groups.

 The implementation of the MuJo Fitness System into a patients treatment plan is predicted to reduce the number of face-to-face appointments and the overall cost of treatment to the NHS by 20%.

-The systems have already been installed at the Royal National Orthopaedic Hospital NHS Trust and preparations are under way to conduct a clinical trial to determine if the stations can improve compliance with exercise compared to routine care, and to assess patient and clinical acceptance of these products in clinical practice.
+The systems have already been installed at the Royal National Orthopaedic Hospital NHS Trust and preparations are underway to conduct a clinical trial to determine if the stations can improve compliance with exercise compared to routine care, and to assess the patient and clinical acceptance of these products in clinical practice.